 Blind dates can be tricky.
 After all, it’s the first time you’re actually meeting and getting to know a person.
 Whether you’re finally going out with your Tinder match or letting a friend set you up, a blind date can only go one of two ways — it can either be a great, fun experience with a person you really enjoy or a completely unpleasant, awkward disaster.
+What do you think is the best way to avoid dating disasters?
+According to thegfasystem.com, before going on a date, you should have a checklist before you go.
+Find out more.
 So how do you move past that initial barrier from acquaintances, to friends, and then even potential lovers?
 Easy– just follow these tips!

 - Do Your Research